geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:25:39](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1539)]
 Yeah, I think I think we can get to a bunch of like rewrite rules here that are aware of the length of that edge.
 There's all sorts of things I'm sure we're saving more than we have to and again, more on that.
-This is the trade off between recomputation and locality and tiny grad is definitely opposed to recomputation.
+This is the trade off between recomputation and locality and tinygrad is definitely opposed to recomputation.
 But this is costing us locality and that's what costing us that's what's all the RAM.
 Usage I think so I think once we have a good way to visualize it will be able to see what the rules we need are and then add them.

 ##### **Geohot** [[00:26:21](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1581)]
 Yeah, I think we first need to tell certain behaviors happening before we can decide what to do is let's be a great yeah.
 Okay, let's move on to drivers.
 Yes, so.